 What is dextromethorphan?

-Dextromethorphan can be sold as a single medication treatment and it is also available in multi-symptom cold, cough, and flu medications.
-During pregnancy and while breastfeeding, when possible, it is best to avoid combination medications that contain multiple ingredients.
-Instead, choose single medications that treat the symptoms you currently have.
+Dextromethorphan can be sold as a single medication and is also available in multi-symptom cold, cough, and flu medications.
+During pregnancy and while breastfeeding, it is suggested to avoid combination medications that contain multiple ingredients (when possible).
+Instead, it is suggested to choose single medications that treat the symptoms you have, unless otherwise directed by your healthcare provider.
+Also, some cold and cough liquid medications contain alcohol.
+If you need to take dextromethorphan during pregnancy, it is recommended to choose a product that does not contain alcohol.

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 I take dextromethorphan.
 Can it make it harder for me to get pregnant?